Last battle of Bismarck: Survivors

 Dorsetshire and Maori picked up 85 and 25 survivors respectively.
 At 11:40 a lookout on the Dorsetshire thought he spotted a periscope and the rescue effort was abandoned whilst hundreds of Bismarcks survivors were still in the water.
 While the British cruiser Dorsetshire was busy rescuing survivors from the water, Midshipman Joe Brooks (Note: According to Busch, the British man to jump overboard to help the German survivors was the torpedo officer, Lt II Curver.) jumped over the side to help wounded Germans scramble up his ship's side.
 One German sailor had lost both arms and was hanging onto a rope with his teeth; Brooks tried to save him but failed.
 Brooks was nearly left behind when the U-boat alarm was given and the Dorsetshire began to pull away while he was still in the water, but he was thrown a line by his shipmates and was pulled aboard.
 After the battle, the British warships returned to the United Kingdom with 109 Bismarck survivors, as one survivor (Gerhard Lüttich) had died of his wounds the day after his rescue and was buried at sea on 28 May 1941 with full military honours by the crew of HMS Dorsetshire.
 That evening at 19:30, picked up three survivors from a dinghy (Herzog, Höntzsch, and Manthey) and the following day at 22:45 the German weather ship picked up two survivors from a raft (Lorenzen and Maus).
-The neutral Spanish heavy cruiser also arrived at the sinking scene but did not find survivors.
+The neutral Spanish heavy cruiser arrived at the location on 28 May and recovered two bodies on 30 May.
 Out of a crew of over 2,200 men, only 114 survived.